-Beginning in May 2007 with “University Circle: A destination and a neighborhood," Regionally Speaking engaged civic leaders about this important center of excellence in Northeast Ohio.
-View the symposium archives to listen to past podcasts.
+Beginning in May 2007 with “University Circle: A Destination and a Neighborhood” Regionally Speaking engaged civic leaders about this important center of excellence in Northeast Ohio.

-Now in its fourth season, Regionally speaking is discussing the role of Case Western Reserve University’s Social Justice Alliance and Institute (SJA/I) in developing partnerships with the Greater Cleveland community.
-SJA/I's debut collaborative is the East Cleveland Project.
-How did this partnership develop?
-What are the challenges for economic redevelopment in East Cleveland, and how will SJA/I bridge the gap between University Circle and East Cleveland?
+In 2010, Regionally Speaking developed a partnership in collaboration with Case Western Reserve University’s Social Justice Alliance Institute with a focus on the City of East Cleveland.
+Programming focused on the challenges for economic redevelopment in East Cleveland and how SJA/I could bridge the gap between University Circle and East Cleveland.